Tour name: Mayan Inland Expedition.

 I called up for a life jacket and they dropped it down.
 I’m a scuba diver, used to wearing a Buoyancy Compensator Device (BCD).
 I just shoot air into it to float.
 This treading water business was a lot more work than I was ready for.

-Next was the Mayan shaman and his ceremony.
-The altar was about 5 feet square with branches creating arches crossing in the center.
-The arches were decorated with flowers and leaves.
-Flowers, plants and candles were on the platform of the altar.
+Next, we arrived where the Mayan shaman performed his ceremony.
+The altar’s dimensions measured about 5 feet square with branches creating arches, decorated with flowers and leaves, crossing in the Flowers, plants and candles rested on the platform of the altar.
 He had a burning bowl filled with large broom of smoldering sage.

 The ritual included a combination of Mayan and Catholic elements.
 I stood there and closed my eyes to see what would happen.
 Sometimes I get impressions of a spiritual nature.
 As our shaman invoked, in the Mayan language, the hair on my right arm stood up, as if something had brushed against it.
 I opened my eyes and looked at my arm.
 There was nothing there.
 I rubbed it to get back to the present.
 I looked around and saw that the “sink-like-a-rock” guy was also rubbing his right arm.
 Later he told me that the ceremony was very special.
 Something touched the two of us.